A Digital Nomad Guide to Perth, Australia

 At the Riff Coworking space you will find everything you need as a digital nomad.
 They provide various meeting rooms, event spaces and even a mentoring program.
 The advantage for this space is their expansive network of over 1000 businesses, entrepreneurs and startups that you’ll have at your disposal as a member and which will help you find your feet in a new place.

-Similar to Riff Flux coworking space also places an emphasis on networking and providing value to its members.
+Similar to Riff, Flux coworking space also places an emphasis on networking and providing value to its members.
 Whether it’s high-speed internet, high-quality facilities, member events or just a great community, Flux has it all.
 At the end of the day, you can enjoy a sundowner on the in-house terrace, which is also a great location for hosting events.

 The Tank Stream Labs is a co-working space focused on technology, so if that’s your niche you should definitely pay this place a visit.
 Located in the CBD, The Tank Stream Labs has a convenient location with all the usual amenities you need to work remotely.
 Enjoy their comfortable breakroom on your lunch break and use the communal kitchen free of charge.
 Monthly fees start at $270 for part-time access.

-Where to live in Perth
+Best Places to Live in Perth

 As a digital nomad in Perth, you’ll want access to the city centre for things like co-working spaces, nightlife and shopping.
 You’ll also most likely want to live close to like-minded people and enjoy the beach and laidback lifestyle this city has to offer.
 Combining all these factors some convenient places to stay are the city centre, Northbridge (if you don’t mind the nightlife), North Perth, Subiaco or East Perth.
 These areas are central with good public transport links and within walking distance from most places of interest.